900 Series: Facilities & Sites

 902.7 - Emergency Repairs

-When emergency repairs, in excess of the state limit, are necessary to ensure the safety of students and staff and to prevent the closing of any school, the provisions of the law with reference to advertising for bids shall not apply.
+In the event of an emergency requiring repairs, in excess of the state limit, to a district facility are necessary to correct or control the situation and to prevent the closing of school, the provisions relating to bidding will not apply.

 It is the responsibility of the superintendent and chief financial/operating officer to notify the board as soon as possible considering the circumstances of the emergency.